vcc-csc212/sp21-archive/_docs/labs/lab-11/lab-11.md

 ##### Heapify

-Do to the way most Heap operations work, it requires having a "fixer" function that ensures the properties of the Heap are maintained after each operation that could jeopardize them.
+Due to the way most Heap operations work, it requires having a "fixer" function that ensures the properties of the Heap are maintained after each operation that could jeopardize them.
 As usual for Trees, we will be doing so recursively.
 The basic exercise is:

 1. Check if there is a left child